Anaglyph 3D: Depth adjustment

 Image as originally presented by NASA with foreground spilling from the frame.
 This is a two-color (red-cyan) anaglyph from the Mars Pathfinder mission.
 To view, use a red filter for the left eye and a cyan filter for the right eye.
 The distant mountain images are aligned, placing them at the screen, and the appearance in the lower right corner is confusing.

 Image adjusted so that most objects appear to be beyond the frame.
 The mountain images are now separated when viewed without the glasses.
 This follows the rule for a red left eye filter when distant objects are beyond the image plane: RRR-Red to Right Receding for dark objects on lighter background in the image as it appears without wearing the filters.

-The suggested adjustment is applicable to any type of stereogram but is particularly appropriate when anaglyphed images are to be viewed on a computer screen or on printed matter.
+This adjustment is applicable to any type of stereogram but is particularly appropriate when anaglyphed images are to be viewed on a computer screen or on printed matter.

-Those portions of the left and right images that are coincident will appear to be at the surface of the screen.
+The portions of the left and right images that are coincident will appear to be at the surface of the screen.
 Depending upon the subject matter and the composition of the image it may be appropriate to make this align to something slightly behind the nearest point of the principal subject (as when imaging a portrait).
 This will cause the near points of the subject to "pop out" from the screen.
 For best effect, any portions of a figure to be imaged forward of the screen surface should not intercept the image boundary, as this can lead to a discomforting "amputated" appearance.
-It is of course possible to create a three-dimensional "pop out" frame surrounding the subject in order to avoid this condition.
+It is of course possible to create a three-dimensional "pop out" frame surrounding the subject to avoid this condition.

 If the subject matter is a landscape, one may consider putting the frontmost object at or slightly behind the surface of the screen.
 This will cause the subject to be framed by the window boundary and recede into the distance.
 Once the adjustment is made, trim the picture to contain only the portions containing both left and right images.
 In the example, the upper image appears (in a visually disruptive manner) to spill out from the screen, with the distant mountains appearing at the surface of the screen.
 In the lower modification of this image the red channel has been translated horizontally to bring the images of the nearest rocks into coincidence (and thus appearing at the surface of the screen) and the distant mountains now appear to recede into the image.
 This latter adjusted image appears more natural, appearing as a view through a window onto the landscape.